Ark 2 will let you ride ridiculously large dinosaurs next year

 Watch the gameplay below for a taste of gigantic reptiles you’ll be trying to tame.

-As in the first game, a single biological principle looks to guide Ark 2: the big dino eats the little dino.
-While the first extinct reptile shown in the video looks more like a measly dodo, each new creature that’s introduced is incrementally larger, until the final dinosaur shown is just bewilderingly gigantic.
+As in the first game, Ark 2 seems to be guided by a single evolutionary truism 2: the big dino eats the little dino.
+While the first extinct reptile shown in the video is little more than a measly dodo, each new creature introduced is incrementally larger, until the final dinosaur shown is just bewilderingly enormous.
 Is it a T-Rex?
 Is it a Gigantosaurus?
 Who knows, but it’s ludicrously large.

 Ark 2 currently has no set release date outside of 2023.
 That could be in the second half of the year, so don't expect a firmer date to be announced in the next few months.
 And if you’re an Xbox Game Pass subscriber, you’re in luck.
 The game will be hitting the subscription service on day one.